LucaDeSiena/MuRAT/README.md

 Getting Started
 -------

-MuRAT is a Matlab Package for Seismic Attenuation Tomography at multiple Earth scales using Body and Coda Waves.
+MuRAT is a Matlab Package for Seismic Attenuation Tomography using Body and Coda Waves.

 *Features*